 - Uniforms will vary by program. - Uniforms or scrubs must be clean, wrinkle-free and well-fitted.
 Pants and dresses must be proper length. - No outerwear is permitted in the classroom except for a lab coat or sweater as established by school/ program standards. - Shoes must be leather or vinyl and OSHA compliant, closed-toed, closed heel.
 Students must keep their shoes clean and polished. - Underclothing is to be worn while in uniform.
 Undergarments must not be visible. - The ID badge is part of the uniform and must be visible at all times. - College-approved lab coats may be worn over the regulation uniform.
 T-shirts or turtlenecks may be worn under scrubs, but they must be tucked in.
-Tshirts or turtlenecks must be removed in the lab if they become a safety hazard. - Jewelry may not be worn with the uniform, except for one pair of small stud earrings, one ring (e.g., wedding and/or engagement ring, class ring) and a watch.
+T-shirts or turtlenecks must be removed in the lab if they become a safety hazard. - Jewelry may not be worn with the uniform, except for one pair of small stud earrings, one ring (e.g., wedding and/or engagement ring, class ring) and a watch.
 Dangling earrings, hoop earrings, or multiple earrings will not be permitted.
 A single necklace that does not dangle may also be worn.
 For safety reasons, no jewelry may be worn under protective gloves.
 Jewelry used in body/tongue piercing other than the earlobe is not acceptable.
-Medical identification worn as a bracelet or necklace is acceptable. - Hair must be of a natural hue, neatly combed, clean, and pulled away from the face, so that it does not hang in the face when bending over during lab/clinical activities.
-No head covers, including beads or jewels interwoven into the hair are to be worn.
-All religious head coverings must be approved by the Academic Dean. - Fingernails must be kept short, clean, and neatly manicured.
-No polish, acrylic nails, overlays, or any synthetic enhancements to the natural nails. - Proper daily hygiene, including the use of antiperspirant and mouthwash, is essential because students work very closely with others.
-Cologne and perfume should not be worn. - Many healthcare facilities mandate coverage of tattoos, and students may be asked to leave a clinical or externship site if tattoos are visible.
-In order to ensure we are preparing you for the work environment of your chosen field, Concorde requires that students make a reasonable attempt to cover all tattoos. - Eyelash extensions are prohibited.
+Medical identification worn as a bracelet or necklace is acceptable.